root-project/root/README/ReleaseNotes/v622/index.md

 In that case ROOT uses `#ifdef R__LESS_INCLUDES` to replace unused includes by class forward declarations.
 Such `dev` builds can be used to verify that ROOT-based code really includes all necessary ROOT headers.

+### Multi-Python PyROOT

+In 6.22, the new (experimental) PyROOT is built by default.
+In order to build with the old PyROOT instead, the option `-Dpyroot_legacy=ON` can be used.

+This new PyROOT also introduces the possibility of building its libraries for both Python2 and Python3 in a single ROOT build (CMake >= 3.14 is required).
+If no option is specified, PyROOT will be built for the most recent Python3 and Python2 versions that CMake can find.
+If only one version can be found, PyROOT will be built for only that version.
+Moreover, for a given Python installation to be considered, it must provide both the Python interpreter (binary) and the development package.

+The user can also choose to build ROOT only for a given Python version, even if multiple installations exist in the system.
+For that purpose, the option `-DPYTHON_EXECUTABLE=/path/to/python_exec` can be used to point to the desired Python installation.

+If the user wants to build PyROOT for both Python2 and Python3, but not necessarily with the highest versions that are available on the system, they can provide hints to CMake by using `-DPython2_ROOT_DIR=python2_dir` and/or `-DPython3_ROOT_DIR=python3_dir` to point to the root directory of some desired Python installation.

+When executing a Python script, the Python version used will determine which version of the PyROOT libraries will be loaded.
+Therefore, once the ROOT environment has been set (e.g. via `source $ROOTSYS/bin/thisroot.sh`), the user will be able to use PyROOT from any of the Python versions it has been built for.

+Regarding `TPython`, its library is built only for the highest Python version that PyROOT is built with.
+Therefore, in a Python3-Python2 ROOT build, the Python code executed with `TPython` must be Python3-compliant.

 ## RDataFrame